roysworth/roysworth/README.md

-## What is This?
+## What is This? 👀

-Thanks for stopping by!
+Thank you for stopping by!

 My name is Roysworth.
-I like figuring out how things actually work.
-I like to solve problems.
+I figure out how things work.
+I solve computer problems.

-I am a professional currently building my skills in networking, programming, coding, and system troubleshooting, with the goal of developing a solid foundation for a career in technology.
+I am a professional building my skills in networking, programming, coding, and system troubleshooting to develop a solid foundation for a career in technology.

 On GitHub, I’m working on beginner python projects, IT fundamentals labs, web development basics, and command line & system projects.
+Anything I can learn from, really.

-I use GitHub as a learning tool to track my progress, document what I learn, and build a portfolio that reflects real growth over time.
-My goal is to improve consistently, take on more complex challenges, and develop practical skills that translate into real-world IT and software development roles.
+I seek continuous improvement, to tackle increasingly complex challenges, and to develop practical skills that translate directly to real-world IT and software development roles.

 <!--
 **roysworth/roysworth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.